boof/vagrant.sh/README.md

     $ git submodule add https://github.com/boof/vagrant.sh.git .sh

-To include modules just source them into your provisioning script (provision.sh):
+To load the modules just source the generic module into your provisioning script (provision.sh) and use the provision function:

     #!/usr/bin/env bash